When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Improving Sleep Hygiene

-Sleep hygiene includes all the routines that influence sleep and all of the components of the bedroom environment.
-Taking steps to improve sleep hygiene, such as limiting the use of electronics before bed, setting a consistent sleep schedule, and avoiding caffeine, can go a long way to sleeping well, night in and night out.
+Sleep hygiene includes all the routines that influence sleep and all of the components of the bedroom.
+Limiting the use of electronics before bed, setting a consistent sleep schedule, and avoiding caffeine can go a long way to sleeping well.

 How We Test: Your Comfort Is Our Science